-This is an independent report by Paul Hibbard, Principal, and Pavel Darling, Vice President, of Analysis Group.
-The authors would like to thank Scott Ario, Luke Daniels, and Emma Solomon of Analysis Group for their assistance with research and analysis, and Matt Stanberry, Ryan Katofsky, Robert Keough, Shelby Stults, and Claire Alford of Advanced Energy Economy for their input on the report.
-However, the observations and conclusions in the report are those of the authors, and do not necessarily reflect the views of Advanced Energy Economy.
+This report was prepared at the request of Advanced Energy Economy to review the potential economic impacts of public and private investment of energy technologies that will be vital for meeting states' energy, economic, and environmental policy goals.
+This is an independent report by Paul Hibbard and Pavel Darling of Analysis Group.
+The authors would like to thank Jeff Monson, Scott Ario, Luke Daniels, and Emma Solomon of Analysis Group for their assistance with research and analysis, and Ryan Katofsky, Robert Keough, Shelby Stults, Leah Rubin Shen, J.R.
+Tolbert, and Cayli Baker of Advanced Energy Economy for their input on the report.
+However, the observations and conclusions in the report are those of the authors and do not necessarily reflect the views of Advanced Energy Economy.